You can sue your Abuser under NYC's Gender Violence Protection Law. Call Now.

 Laws that Protect Sexual Assault Survivors

-NYC VICTIMS OF GENDER MOTIVATED PROTECTION LAW (VGMPL)
+NYC VICTIMS OF GENDER MOTIVATED VIOLENCE PROTECTION LAW (VGMPL)

-Similarly, effective March 1, 2023, the statute of limitations for claims filed under NYC's Victims of Gender Motivated Protection Law (VGMPL) will be suspended for one year so that surivors of gender-motivated violence can sue their abuser and anyone who enabled them, no matter when the violence occurred.
-The VGMPL already has a long statute of limitations of 7 years.
+NYC's Victims of Gender Motivated Protection Law (VGMPL allows surivors of gender-motivated violence to sue their abuser and anyone who enabled them up to 9 years from the date of the offense.
 It affords survivors a right to seek compensatory and punitive damages, injunctive and declaratory relief, attorney’s fees and costs.

-VGMPL makes it unlawful in New York City to commit an act of violence because of a person's gender.
-It provides survivors the opportunity to seek recovery against the aggressors independently of their other potential claims of assault, battery, and allegations under federal and state civil rights laws.
+This law makes it unlawful in New York City to commit an act of violence because of a person's gender.
+It provides survivors the opportunity to seek recovery against the aggressors independently of other potential claims, including assault, battery, and civil rights claim under federal and state law which protect survivors throughout the State and the country.

 CHILD VICTIMS ACT